hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Partitioning
 - What is the main difficulty with partitioning?
 - What are the dif strategies to partition key-value data?
-What are the tradeoff of each approach?
+What are the tradeoffs of each approach?
 - How to handle celebrity key problem?
 - What are the dif ways to partition secondary index?
-How read & write are handled in each case?
+How are read & write handled in each case?
 - What are the dif ways to assign partition to node?
 How rebalancing is handled in each case, with what tradeoff?
 - Where can partitioning knowledge be kept?
 How is routing & discovery handled?